 Told you it was simple!
-We love this one most warm with a big scoop of vegan vanilla ice cream on top (Oatly vanilla and Brave Robot are my favorite dairy-free ice cream brands).
+We love this one most warm with a big scoop of vegan vanilla ice cream on top (Oatly vanilla and Brave Robot are my favorite dairy-free ice cream brands) or Peach Ice Cream.
 Alternatively, you can top with whipped cream or vanilla yogurt.

 Enjoy y’all- I know you are going to love this one. xo